-Section 15.12.
-FINAL INSPECTION.
-The recipient of any building permit for the erection, construction, alteration, and repair and moving of any building, structure, or part thereof, shall notify the Building Inspector immediately upon the completion of the work authorized by such permit for a final inspection.
+Section 15.13.
+PUBLIC NOTICE

-Section 15.15.
-PUBLIC NOTICE.
 All zoning applications requiring a public hearing must comply with the Michigan Zoning Enabling Act (PA 110 of 2006, MCL 125.3101 et sec), as amended, and the other provisions of this Section with regard to public notification.

-Responsibility: When the provisions of this Ordinance or the Michigan Zoning Enabling Act require that notice be published, the Township Clerk is responsible for preparing the content of the notice, having it published in a newspaper of general circulation in Hudson Township and mailed or delivered as provided in this Section.
+Responsibility: When the provisions of this Ordinance or the Michigan Zoning Enabling Act require that notice be published, the Township Clerk is responsible for preparing the content of the notice, having it published in a newspaper of general circulation in Hudson Township, and mailed or delivered as provided in this Section.

 Content: All mail, personal, and newspaper notices for public hearings must: